 Don’t let bacteria form

 Preventing bacteria from building up will allow you to breath easy.
 Quite literally any food that is left out and even crumbs in your carpet will begin to rot.
 When bacteria consume food it grows and grows in size.
-Eventually, this bacteria will filter out into the air your breathe and give you bronchitis.
-This is when mucus builds and builds in your airway that you can no longer take normal breaths.
-It’s an exhausting and worrying feeling to not be able to breathe properly.
-The simple solution is, clean up everytime you eat.
-Wipe your desk clean with a wet wipe and catch the crumbs before they fall on the carpet.
-Vacuum the house at least once or twice a week.
-Do not leave food lying around no matter how small it is; bacteria will find it no matter where it is.
+Eventually, this bacteria will filter out into the air your breathe.
+This can easily cause you to feel sluggish and in the worst case scenario, it could give you bronchitis.
+The simple solution is, clean up every time you eat.
+Wipe your desk clean with a wet wipe and catch the crumbs before they fall on the floor.
+Vacuum the house at least once or twice a week, but be sure to change the bag and filters or the particles of skin, food and other waste will be blown into the air and settle onto even more surfaces.

 Green givers of life